 Infrequently.
 Some people might experience a mild tickle in the throat or an increase in cough due to an excess mucus buildup.
 This is an indication the therapy is working.
 Other effects might be a slight skin irritation for those with hypersensitive skin.

 What type of salt is used?

 Not all salts are created equal.
-Only pure-grade 99.99% sodium chloride is to be used the halogenerators which are the machines that crush and grind the salt into microscopic particles and disperse into the salt room.
+Only pure-grade 99.99% sodium chloride is to be used in the halogenerators which are the machines that crush and grind the salt into microscopic particles and disperse into the salt cave or cabin.
 All of the clinical studies and research for halotherapy involve only using this pure grade sodium chloride.
 This salt comes from the earth and seas but goes through a process eliminating and removing all debris, containments and is not processed with any additives or caking agents like table salt.
 Other types of salts are often used as a décor element such as Himalayan salt, but only 99.99% pure grade sodium chloride is used in the halotherapy equipment.

 Is there research and evidence that salt therapy works?

 Salt therapy has been researched and studied throughout the world and more studies are starting to be done here in the United States.
 Please go to http://salttherapyassociation.org/research-education/research-articles/ for more details.

 What should I expect and experience in a salt cabin at Colin Of London Salon And Salt Therapy